EAVFW/EAVFW/README.md

 # EAVFW.Manifest
-The specification of the EAVFW Manifest
+This repository contains the specification of the EAVFW Manifest.

+With the specification the following are distributed:
+ - type definitions for typescript development is distributed on NPM.
+ - JSON Schema for the json file